 Consult With Our Doctors Regarding All Of Your Medical Conditions

-If you know you’ll be needing dental surgery, or our doctors recommend it at your Glendale consultation, be sure you give them your entire medical history before your procedure.
+If you know you’ll be needing dental surgery, or our doctors recommend it at your Pasadena consultation, be sure you give them your entire medical history before your procedure.
 This way they will be able to consult with any outside medical professionals they need to and make any necessary decisions to determine the need for antibiotics prior to your dental surgery.

 And as always, if you have any questions or concerns, don’t hesitate to call our Pasadena office at (818) 240-1805.